vusec/deltapointers/README.md

   $ git submodule update --init

 The infrastructure's only hard dependency is Python 3.5.
+It downloads and builds most tools and libraries needed to build LLVM, but those in turn have some dependencies.
+On a clean Ubuntu 16.04 installation, this is what you need:

+  $ sudo apt-get install bison build-essential gettext git pkg-config python ssh

 For nicer command-line usage, install the following python packages (optional):

   $ pip3 install --user coloredlogs argcomplete